Certora/Documentation/docs/sunbeam/installation.rst

 #.
 Recall that you received a *Certora Key* in your email (Step 2).
    Use the key to set a temporary environment variable like so ``export CERTORAKEY=<personal_access_key>``.
-   Alternative, store the key in your profile see :ref:`Step 3 of the Prover installation <installation-step-3>`.
+   Alternatively, to store the key in your profile see :ref:`Step 3 of the Prover installation <installation-step-3>`.